Syrian occupation of Lebanon: Background

 The Middle East's geopolitical landscape was reshaped by the conflicts and wars of June 1967 and October 1973.
-Israel's resounding win in 1967, compounded by its annexation of the Sinai Peninsula, East Jerusalem and the West Bank, the Gaza Strip, and the Golan Heights, dealt a catastrophic blow to Egyptian President Gamal Abdel Nasser and the pan-Arabist ideology.
+Israel's resounding win in 1967, compounded by its occupation of the Sinai Peninsula, East Jerusalem and the West Bank, the Gaza Strip, and the Golan Heights, dealt a catastrophic blow to Egyptian President Gamal Abdel Nasser and the pan-Arabist ideology.
 The 1973 War was accompanied by superpower tensions and direct American involvement in the conflict resolution.

 Since the start of the conflict between the Arab states and the State of Israel, Lebanon found itself squeezed between Israel and Syria, Lebanon's combative larger neighbours.
 Lebanon itself is touched by the different confessional adherences and by regional and global politics.

 Lebanon entered a brutal and protracted civil war in 1975.
 Disputes erupted between mostly Christian Lebanese militias (known as the Lebanese Right) and Palestinian militias, as well as predominantly non-Christian Lebanese militias (commonly referred to as the Lebanese Left).

 In January 1976, its proposal to restore the limits to the Palestinian guerrilla presence in Lebanon, that had been in place prior to the outbreak of the civil war, was welcomed by Maronites and conservative Muslims, but rejected by the Palestinian guerrillas and their Lebanese Druze-led and leftist allies.
 Syria's interventions came in response to appeals from Maronite leaders, who were under attack by leftists and Palestinians.
-In a 1976 diplomatic cable released by WikiLeaks, a US diplomat stated "if I got nothing else from my meeting with Frangie, Chamoun and Gemayel, it is their clear, unequivocal and unmistakable belief that their principal hope for saving Christian necks is Syria.
-They sound like Assad is the latest incarnation of the Crusaders".
-However, after a confrontation with Lebanese Forces Leader, Bachir Gemayel, the relationship between the Syrian forces and the Maronite leaderships deteriorated.
+After a confrontation with Lebanese Forces Leader Bachir Gemayel, the relationship between the Syrian forces and the Maronite leaderships deteriorated.
 In 1977, tensions turned into hostility, and turned into an open all-out conflict between the two parties.

-Simultaneously, Syria was concerned about the weak military of Lebanon as it would be a danger for Syria in their fight with Israel.
-Recognizing that themself also were vulnerable to an attack, Syria moved from mediation to indirect intervention in supporting guerrilla groups to, finally, the deployment of Syrian troops in Lebanon.
+Simultaneously, Syria was concerned about the weak military of Lebanon as it would be a danger in their fight with Israel.
+Recognizing that they were vulnerable to attacks, Syria moved from mediation to indirect intervention in supporting guerrilla groups to, finally, the deployment of Syrian troops in Lebanon.